-With a wonderful start to The Great New York State Fair, dug in their heels to bring readers more of what is/was to come over the next week.
+With a wonderful start to The Great New York State Fair, we dug the rock and roll to bring more of what is to come.
 Already covering Days 1, 2, and 3, we couldn’t wait to get back out to bring you more of the outstanding line up scheduled for Fair attendees.

 DAY FIVE – Rap, Rock , and Country Collide to an Explosive Show